-- 1. Terms in this Policy are defined as follows: - a) Athlete An individual who is an Athlete Participant in Nordiq Canada who is subject to the Universal Code of Conduct to Prevent and Address Maltreatment in Sport ("UCCMS") and the policies of Nordiq Canada - b) Minor as defined in the UCCMS and also provided in Appendix A of the Code of Conduct and Ethics - c) \Participants Refers to all categories of individual members and/or registrants defined in the By-laws of Nordiq Canada who are subject to the UCCMS and the policies of Nordiq Canada, as well as all people employed by, contracted by, or engaged in activities with, Nordiq Canada including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, and Directors and Officers - d) Person in Authority Any Participant who holds a position of authority within Nordiq Canada including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, and Directors and Officers - e) Social Media The catch-all term that is applied broadly to new computermediated communication media such as blogs, YouTube, Facebook, Instagram, Tumblr, TikTok, Snapchat, and Twitter.
+- 1. The following defined terms have these meanings in this Policy: - a) Terms in this Policy are defined as follows: - b) Athlete An individual who is an Athlete Participant in Nordiq Canada who is subject to the Universal Code of Conduct to Prevent and Address Maltreatment in Sport ("UCCMS") and the policies of Nordiq Canada and/or a Member, as applicable - c) Minor as defined in the UCCMS and as amended from time to time by the Sport Dispute Resolution Centre of Canada ("SDRCC") - d) Participants Refers to License Members and for Registrants defined in the Bylaws of Nordiq Canada who are subject to the UCCMS and the policies of Nordiq Canada or a Member, as well as all people employed by, contracted by, or engaged in activities with Nordiq Canada or a Member including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, directors or officers - e) Person in Authority Any Participant who holds a position of authority within Nordiq Canada or a Member including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, directors or officers - f) Power Imbalance as defined in the UCCMS and as amended from time to time by the SDRCC - g) Social Media The catch-all term that is applied broadly to new computermediated communication media such as blogs, YouTube, Facebook, Instagram, Tumblr, TikTok, Snapchat, and Twitter.